nurjavier8789/discord-presence-js/README.md

 <sub>2.
 Create New Application</sub>

-2. Create and name it whatever you want, it's up to you
+2. Create and name it whatever you want, it's up to you (this name will appear on your status "Playing `name`")

 ![discord tutor2](https://user-images.githubusercontent.com/70767613/178667828-c31f05c6-4358-4dd8-ae9a-d9eaaa278dc6.png)